301: Cave Dwellers

 These are traditionally popular magic tricks: linking rings that mysteriously join and free themselves, a ball that falls through solid cups, and metamorphosis, an illusion that is credited to John Nevil Maskelyne but was made famous by Harry Houdini.
 In metamorphosis, the magician is chained and placed inside a locked trunk.
 In a quick motion, the assistant lifts a curtain in front of her, and appears to instantly change into the magician.
 It is a stunning illusion.

-Oh no, they’ve jumped right into the middle of a Kurosawa film.
+Oh no, they’ve jumped right into a Kurosawa film.

 Akira Kurosawa (1910-1998) was a Japanese filmmaker of very high regard.
 He has been cited as an influence on many Western directors such as George Lucas.
 Many of his films were about the samurai warriors of Japan’s past, such as his classic The Seven Samurai, which was remade in the West as The Magnificent Seven.